Ministries

 Families

 At EPC we're always looking for ways to pull families together for fellowship and fun.
-The annual picnic in the courtyard and Faith Day at the Rockies are two great examples.

 But we also do our best to cater to the spiritual needs of the family – not just by providing Christian Education for the various age groups separately, but by creating ways to bring the family together around the Bible.